 - Deploy the web service

 - Access the web service

-You can find a working copy of the experiment that we develop in this walkthrough in the Cortana Intelligence Gallery.
+You can find a working copy of the experiment that we develop in this walkthrough in the Azure AI Gallery.
 Go to Walkthrough - Credit risk prediction and click Open in Studio to download a copy of the experiment into your Machine Learning Studio workspace.